plepe/random-id-generator/README.md

 ## addUsedKeys()
 Add an array of used keys to the Generator, so they won't be returned again.

+## exportToJs(count)
+Export count keys to JS, so they can be returned inside a web browser.

 ## usedKeys
 Property, with a list of used keys.